RobotLeopard86/Jaguar/docs/spec.md

 The file intent byte is application-defined, and is used to identify what the stream is supposed to be to the application.
 Decoders **must not** rely on this byte to determine how to parse the stream, as this value has no formal definition.
 The only exception is that a null byte here (`00`) is reserved to mean a freeform stream (i.e. have no expectations for what you get).
 This is primarily for higher-level consumers of parsed Jaguar data as opposed to the decoder itself.

 ## 4. Numerical Types
 Numerical types are very simple in Jaguar.
-They are the signed and unsigned integers, floating-point numbers, and booleans (while not technically numbers, they are stored as `0` for true and `1` for false).
+They are the signed and unsigned integers, floating-point numbers, and booleans (while not technically numbers, they are stored as `0` for false and `1` for true; any other value is **invalid**).
 All necessary information to read the data is contained in the `TypeTag`.

 As such, they do not have a header _per se_, and the body size is negligible enough that decoders are advised to immediately parse them as opposed to delaying parsing as may be done for more complex types.